»MongoDB Atlas Secrets Engine

-- May have an IP whitelist configured and some capabilities may require a whitelist to be configured (these are noted in the MongoDB Atlas API documentation).
+- May have an IP Network Access list configured and some capabilities may require a Network Access list to be configured (these are noted in the MongoDB Atlas API documentation).

 Create a Vault role for a MongoDB Atlas Programmatic API Key by mapping appropriate arguments to the organization or project designated: